 What Legal Documents are Required in Los Angeles County to Adopt a Step Child?

 A typical stepparent adoption will involve nine legal documents, but Randy prepares them all, so you don't need to worry about them.
 When you have your consultation with him he will tell you about all these documents so you know what his services include.
 Randy's flat fee for a standard stepparent adoption is $1,500 (which even includes his office costs like notary, copies, postage, mileage).
 Details about Randy's simple flat fee.

 What Are the rights of the Birth Father?

 Birth fathers' rights are a very complicated legal issue, too much so to discuss in this limited space.
 The short answer, however, is that there are two legal categories of fathers: alleged or presumed.
 There are multiple possible ways to terminate the rights of an absent parent if they can't be found or refuse to consent.
 (Randy has an "Advanced Q & A" page on subjects such as this, but it is likely easier for you to learn the same facts during your initial consultation.)

 Is a Court Hearing Required to Finalize a Stepparent Adoption?

 Yes, but it is short and simple.
 (The judge even lets you take photos.)
 It is a private hearing, so only you and your guests, and Randy as your attorney, attend.
-Start to finish, when using the licensed private adoption agency Randy recommends, and when the case is not contested by an absent parent, the usual total time to complete a stepparent adoption for Randy is under 4 months.
+Start to finish, when using the licensed private adoption agency Randy recommends, and when the case is not contested by an absent parent, the usual total time to complete a stepparent adoption for Randy is under 4 months (often under 3 months with the court's new options during Covid-19).
 With many attorneys, particularly when using LADCFS, their usual completion time is 12-18 months.